Mayank GandhiActivist

 Borewells that didn’t work for 4 years are now overflowing with water.
 The water security woes of Waghala are now an issue of the past.

-Just like their ancestors ensured that they had enough water for their needs, the people of Waghala have now ensured that their descendants will have enough water for rest of their lives.
+Just like their ancestors ensured that they had enough water for their needs, the people of Waghala have now ensured that their descendants will have enough water for the rest of their lives.

 Jal Jeevan Mission and Government